 Contest Submission Information

 OJJDP's Missing and Exploited Children's Training and Technical Assistance Program collaborates with OJJDP to coordinate the poster contest and ceremony.
 Contest rules, contact information for state contest managers, discussion materials, and additional information are available.
 Prospective participants should check with their state contest manager for the state submission deadline.
 The national deadline for states to submit their winning poster was March 5, 2019.

 The winner of the 2018 National Missing children's Day poster contest was Eden Hoffmann from Huron Elementary School in Clinton Township, Michigan.
 In 2018, fifth graders from 37 states submitted winning artwork from their state to this annual poster contest.

 Each year, the U.S. Department of Justice, through OJJDP, recognizes individuals, organizations, and agencies that have made a difference in recovering missing and abducted children and protecting children from exploitation.

-The 2018 Missing Children's Day Ceremony took place on May 23, 2018, in Washington, DC.
-During the ceremony, awards were given for the following:
+The Department recognizes the awardees each May at the annual National Missing Children's Day ceremony in Washington, DC.
+During the ceremony, these awards will be given for the following:

 To learn more about the award recipients and their efforts, access the Department of Justice news release.